galiuskas24/Artificial-Intelligence/lab3/README.md

 NOTE 2:
-In Bayes formula, if we multiply a lot of small probabilities the result could be a very small number (so small that we can not store them to double or long double) and we need to use logarithm.
+In Bayes formula, if we multiply a lot of small probabilities the result could be a very small number (so small that we can not store them into double or long double) and we need to use logarithm function.
 Logarithm is monotone function and probabilities will be properly transformed.

 <p align="center">